vickertan/Question101/README.md

 # To Do List

+- [x] Show love icon on card when current user has it in his/her favorite list

 - [x] Show modal to provide topic selection for user to play when user click on "Topic" button menu

-- [x] Create more robust and avoid repetition code between Topic and Create window component

 - [x] Fix bug: